tea and how to make ice tea

 Iced Tea

-When making an iced tea, usually we use hot water, tea and let it infuse, strain, and put in the fridge.
-The question is; Is it better to infuse the tea with hot water or cold water when making an iced tea.
+When making iced tea, we usually use hot water and tea, let it infuse, strain it, and put it in the fridge.
+The question is: Is it better to infuse the tea with hot water or cold water when making an iced tea?
 The answer is not straightforward, and it depends on personal preferences.
 After all, comparing taste and aromas can not be objectively categorized.
 Nevertheless, here are some factors to consider.

-Let’s say, If we pour hot tea over ice, the resulting drink will have a stronger astringency taste, and it will release additional bitterness into the tea.
+Let’s say we pour hot tea over ice; the resulting drink will have a more pungent astringency taste and release additional bitterness into the tea.

 Does that mean we should not use hot water to make iced tea?
-Of course not, and here are some suggestions for making an iced tea using the hot and cold brew methods?
+Of course not.
+Here are some suggestions for making iced tea using the hot and cold brew methods.

 Hot Brew method